zittaaaaaaa-star/Stryde/replit.md

-# Harness we Technology - Energy Harvesting Patent Licensing Platform
+# Harness we Technology - Energy Harvesting Patent & Product Platform

 ## Overview

-This is a marketing website for Harness we Technology, a company that licenses energy harvesting patents in three core technologies: Piezoelectricity, Thermoelectricity, and REWOD (Reverse Electrowetting-on-Dielectric).
-The platform serves as a digital showcase for their patent portfolio and provides a contact interface for potential licensees to inquire about technology licensing opportunities.
+This is a marketing website for Harness we Technology, a company that licenses energy harvesting patents and sells energy-harvesting floor tiles based on three core technologies: Piezoelectricity, Thermoelectricity, and REWOD (Reverse Electrowetting-on-Dielectric).
+The platform serves as a digital showcase for their patent portfolio and floor tile products, providing contact interfaces for potential licensees and customers.

 The application is built as a full-stack monorepo with a React frontend and Express backend, designed for deployment on Replit's infrastructure.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Design preference: Apple-inspired minimalist aesthetic with clean typography, generous white space, and refined color palette

 ## System Architecture